-NC: Most of your ads are retrospective in one way or another, and use historical (obviously out of copyright) images.
+NC: Most of your ads are retrospective in one way or another, and use historical images.
 Do you think that pastiche is a necessary vehicle for presenting traditional culture well?

 PB: Actually, I do think so—and for a couple of reasons.
 The first has to do with the ethics of selling.
 Being that advertising entails an exchange between producer and consumer (namely content for attention) it seems fair that in exchange for the consumer's time, he or she should reap a benefit from reading my ad.
 So if I have the opportunity to share a bit of history and a bit of humor with someone who's giving our business the time of day, I will.
 It uplifts the discourse and contributes to the well-being of both parties.
 I think that's an important tenet for us to maintain because we're not just selling tickets and CDs, we're inviting people to dig in to a musical lifestyle out of which, we might hope, they will derive a sense of meaning or even fulfillment.

 The second reason to advertise traditional music from a historical perspective is that, at least for me, the art form is saturated with the past.
 It was at home in the past because that’s when its artistic standards were set—or so we envision.
 Not only does traditional music allow us to glimpse the creative minds of artistic thinkers we never could have met, but it shows us how the old people enjoyed music and the gifts of their own genius.
 When you hear a nice setting of an old tune, you can tell that it's been worn in by the touch of someone's imagination.
 In the span of two or three hundred years, I don't think our appreciation of those gifts has waned.